 We publicise consultation hui with Māori on the MFAT website.

 For each trade agreement, a summary of the consultation that has taken place is included in a National Interest Analysis (NIA) which is publically available on the MFAT website.
 The NIA is created after the trade negotiation has concluded and the results can be analysed.
-A recent example of this is the National Interest Analysis for the Comprehensive and Progressive Trans-Pacific Partnership.
+A recent example of this is the National Interest Analysis [PDF, 2.2 MB] for the Comprehensive and Progressive Trans-Pacific Partnership.

-While negotiations are underway we do our best to update New Zealanders on progress without giving away information which would hurt the national interest, such as New Zealand’s negotiating bottom lines and information our negotiating partners have provided to us in confidence.
+While negotiations are underway, we do our best to update New Zealanders on progress without giving away information which would hurt the national interest, such as New Zealand’s negotiating bottom lines and information our negotiating partners have provided to us in confidence.

 Where can I find all the agreements that New Zealand has with other countries?

 New Zealand Treaties Online(external link) maintains a ‘Treaties in Progress’ section containing information on all the international agreements New Zealand is in the process of negotiating, concluding, ratifying or amending.

 There are a number of different government agencies involved in negotiating treaties and the lead government agency for a treaty is responsible for keeping the ‘Treaties in Progress’ section up to date.
-MFAT’s International Treaty Making Guide [PDF, 479 KB] provides additional information on the treaty-making process and guidelines for consultation including the Strategy for Engaging with Māori on International Treaties.
+MFAT’s International Treaty Making Guide provides additional information on the treaty-making process and guidelines for consultation including the Strategy for Engaging with Māori on International Treaties.

 Where can I find info on the trade agreements New Zealand is currently negotiating?